Clinical, Forensic & Neuropsychology

-Explain the practical implications of relevant research, examination of findings, and the opinions of other psycholegal experts.
+Dr. Hayes also functions as a trial consultant.
+She explains the practical implications of relevant research to the psycholegal issue, examination findings, and the opinions of other experts.